 The Library does not appraise donations or attest in any way to the value of the materials.
 If donors want an appraisal, they need to make their own arrangements before delivering the materials to us.

-Consult with the Library Director, Patrick Callahan, before accepting any large or potentially valuable donation.
-We have to adhere to College and State guidelines when the value reaches certain thresholds.
+Consult with the Library Director before accepting any large or potentially valuable donation.
+The Library has to adhere to College and State guidelines when the value reaches certain thresholds.

 After reviewing the donations policy, if potential donors feel their donations meet all initial criteria for acceptance, arrangements must be made in advance for large donations (more than several boxes) to ensure there is adequate space and staff time available to manage the donation.

 We DO NOT pick up donations at an outside location.
-Donors are asked to drop off their materials at the underpass of the Performing Arts Center (PAC), near the campus mailroom entrance.
-For directions, you can contact Joseph Swatski.
+Donors are asked to drop off their materials at the Lincoln underpass near UPD.
+For directions, contact Joseph Swatski.